johnwcowan/r7rs-work/LexmacsCowan.md

 ## Lexical macros

-The idea here is to provide ways to serialize and deserialize Scheme values containing arbitrary objects that don't have any standard representation as S-expressions, specifically lists whose car is a reserved symbol.
+This SRFI provides ways to serialize and deserialize Scheme values containing arbitrary objects that don't have any standard representation as S-expressions, specifically lists whose car is a reserved symbol.
 For example, a URI object whose content is "http://example.com/foo.html" could be represented externally as